 7. Take some time off before the exam

 If possible, plan to take 1-2 weeks off work before your exam day to ensure you allocate sufficient time to do practice questions and review.

 Removing yourself from work stress and deadlines does help you fully focus on your FRM exam preparation when it matters.

 Something that we found useful for exam preparations is to take a couple of days leave before exam day.
 It just gives you a little bit of freedom to revise everything one last time.

 During the exam, time can slip away without you noticing.

-This article is from our coverage on discussions from a GARP Webinar.
+We hope the core tips above are helpful in your FRM preparations!
 Are you a FRM candidate, or simply just thinking about it?
-Let us know in the comments below!
+Let us know in the comments below.